mwat56/kaliber/README.md

 And there the problem lies.
 The web-server coming with `Calibre` serves pages that are heavily dependent on JavaScript; so much so that the pages simply don't appear or work at all if you have JavaScript disabled in your browser e.g. for privacy or security reasons.
 For a while I grudgingly activated JavaScript whenever I wanted to access my books remotely.
-I asked the author of `Calibre` whether he'd be willing to provide a barrier-free alternative (i.e. w/o JavaScript) but unfortunately he declined: "Not going to happen."
+I asked the author of `Calibre` whether he'd be willing to provide a barrier-free alternative (i.e. without JavaScript) but unfortunately he declined: "Not going to happen."

 Well, due to other projects I didn't find the time then to do something about it, and it took some more years before I started seriously to look for alternatives.
 Therefore now there's `Kaliber`, a barrier-free web-server for your `Calibre` book collection.